top of page

 Whar Are the Parts of Digital Marketing Pt.
 2

-This concludes the three-part set of posts about digital marketing and its parts.
+This concludes the two-part set of posts about digital marketing.

 Marketing continues to evolve.
 Understand that digital marketing isn’t one thing, but it’s many things.
 Many digital tactics are executed through various digital outlets to achieve brand awareness and generate leads.